aicoolies logo

 Pros

-• Visual scenario builder handles 40+ module workflows with conditional branches that would be impossible in simpler tools
+• Visual scenario builder handles complex multi-module workflows with conditional branches that would be difficult in simpler linear automation tools

 • HTTP module and webhook support enable custom API integrations beyond the pre-built connector library